Research Prize 2023

 • for high-calibre, scientifically sound teaching.

-Research at the FH BFI Vienna is
+Research at the UAS BFI Vienna is

 • independent and committed to gaining scientific knowledge,